jcostom/summer-py-challenges/README.md

-# summer-py-challenges
-Beginner Python coding challenges for my son, who's just learning.
+# Summer Python Challenges for Noobs